 The Frogman GWF-D1000 is the most advanced Frogman with the same features as the previous generation plus a water depth meter, compass, and thermometer.
 The compass feature works both underwater and on land.

 Note: Some of the Japanese domestic market Master of G models are different than the American models with more features.
 For example, there is the GW-9300 Mudman that also has Multi-Band 6, a carbon fiber insert band, and a carbon fiber insert strap keeper.
 The Japanese GW-9400J Rangeman models have a carbon fiber insert band.

 G-Shock Master of G: Analog Watches

-What was once an all-digital lineup now includes higher-end analog-digital models and a fully analog model.
+What was once an all-digital lineup now includes high-end analog-digital models and full analog models.

 The Gulfmaster GWN-1000 is a maritime-themed analog-digital model with the Triple Sensor and a tide graph and moon age data.

 The Mudmaster GWG-1000 is a Triple Sensor analog-digital model with a tactical design that is perhaps the toughest looking analog G-Shock watch.
 It has a sapphire crystal and is also resistant to mud and heavy vibration.